OpenSourceCollective/drug_insights/README.md

 Chat Session Support: Enabling multi-turn conversations for complex queries.
 Real-Time Feedback Mechanisms: Allowing users to rate responses for continuous improvement.

+## Acknowledgement
+We are grateful to Advantage Health Africa for the support and funding provided for this project

 ## Dev Setup